lorenzo-rovigatti/cahn-hilliard/README.md

 ## Usage

 ```
-$ ./ch N epsilon psi_average steps [k=1.0]
+chan-hilliard [OPTION...]

+-N arg                 The size of the square grid (default: 64)
+-e, --epsilon arg      The distance from the critical point (default: 0.9)
+    --dt arg           The integration time step (default: 0.01)
+-a, --average-psi arg  Average value of the order parameter (default: 0)
+-s, --steps arg        Number of iterations
+-p, --print-every arg  Number of iterations every which the state of the system will be appended to the trajectory.dat file  (0 means never) (default: 0)
+-k arg                 Strength of the interfacial term of the  Cahn-Hilliard equation (default: 1.0)
+-h, --help             Print usage
 ```

-where

-* `N` is the size of the square grid that will be used to discretise the problem.
-This value should be a power of two.
-* `epsilon` is the parameter controlling the distance from the critical point (see above).
-Phase separation requires $\epsilon > 0$.
-The larger the number, the farther from the critical point.
-* `psi_average` controls the initial conditions of the grid.
-Each cell of the grid will be assigned a random value that is `psi_average` $\pm 0.5$.
-* `steps` is the number of iterations that the simulation will run for.
-* `k`, which defaults to 1, controls the width of the interfaces between the domains.

-At the end of the simulation the final grid will be printed to the file `last.dat`.